da-wi/mid_fmri_task/README.md

 ## References

+If you use this task, please cite one of the following publications:

 - Willinger, D., Karipidis, I. I., Dimanova, P., Walitza, S., & Brem, S. (2021).
 Neurodevelopment of the incentive network facilitates motivated behaviour from adolescence to adulthood. _NeuroImage_, 237, 118186.

 - Willinger, D., Karipidis, I. I., Neuer, S., Emery, S., Rauch, C., Häberling, I., ... & Brem, S. (2022).
 Maladaptive avoidance learning in the orbitofrontal cortex in adolescents with major depression. _Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, 7_ (3), 293-301.